mike-haynes2/mike-haynes2.github.io/_pages/presentations.md

 [//]: # Comment in js, useful for storing entries.

+<b>Detectability of ENA Emissions from the Magnetosphere-Atmosphere Interactions at Europa, Ganymede, and Callisto: Providing Context for the JUICE Mission (Invited)</b>.
+American Geophysical Union Fall Meeting, New Orleans, USA, 12/2025.

 <b>Observability of ENA Emissions at Europa and Callisto: Predictions for the JUICE Mission</b>.
 EuroPlanet Science Congress, Berlin, Germany, 09/2024.

 <b>Global Morphology of ENA Emissions from the Atmosphere-Magnetosphere Interactions at Callisto and Europa</b>.
 Magnetospheres of the Outer Planets Meeting, Minneapolis, MN, USA, 07/2024.